opnsense/docs/source/development/examples/helloworld.rst

     {{ partial("layout_partials/base_form",['fields':generalForm,'id':'frm_GeneralSettings'])}}

-This tells the template system to add a form using the contents of generalForm and name it frm\_GeneralSettings in the html page.
+This tells the template system to add a form using the contents of generalForm and name it frm\_GeneralSettings in the HTML page.
 Based on a standard template part which is already part of the standard system, named base\_form.volt.